Is CBD a cure-all, snake oil, or something in between?

 Because of its cloudy classification and constantly-shifting political winds, CBD creates a legal quagmire for anybody who wants to study or recommend its effectiveness as a medicine for animals.
-UPDATE: The results of some of the clinical studies done at different veterinary colleges have now been published, and the results are looking quite encouraging.
+Luckily, there are a few ongoing studies being done at a few different veterinary colleges.
+The results of some of the clinical studies have now been published, and the results are looking quite encouraging.
 See the links added below, but note that the studies were done using very specific formulations of CBD and since not all CBD oils/chews/etc. are created the same, it doesn't mean you should just run out and get any old (or even the cheapest) CBD product for your pets.
 Below the new links, we're also including links to the companies whose CBD products were used in the university clinical trials.
 This is not an endorsement or recommendation for these products, but just to help point you in the right direction to start your research, should you decide to try CBD with your pets.

 - Forbes article on the CBD and Dog Arthritis study done at Cornell University: https://www.forbes.com/sites/julieweed/2018/12/13/cornell-university-research-could-help-hemp-entrepreneurs-and-make-dogs-feel-better/#2f65985783c2